sjsu-library/unionist/_items/unionist--text-0099.md

 source: The Unionist
 subject: Abolition
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
-transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be <br>holden at the Central Factory school house in Plainfield on WEDNESDAY the 11st <br>inst., at half past six, P.M.&nbsp; An address is expected from <br>Rev.
+transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be<br>holden at the Central Factory school house in Plainfield on WEDNESDAY the 11st<br>inst., at half past six, P.M.&nbsp; An address is expected from<br>Rev.
   S.J.
 MAY.
-Ladies and gentlemen who feel an interest in the cause, are <br>respectfully invited to attend. <br>
+Ladies and gentlemen who feel an interest in the cause, are<br>respectfully invited to attend.<br>
 scholarlyNotes:
 commentary:
 relatedPeople: Samuel J. May